The Aemulus Project VI: Emulation of beyond-standard galaxy clustering statistics to improve cosmological constraints: Discussion and Conclusions

-We have constructed Gaussian process emulators for galaxy clustering statistics using the \aemulus simulation suite, including the non-standard statistics the underdensity probability function $\upf$ and the marked correlation function $\mcf$, which we expect to contain additional information relevant to constraining cosmological parameters of interest.
-We achieve typical prediction errors of $\simo2\%$ with our emulator, depending on the scale and statistic, with a range of $<1\%-\simo10\%$.
+We have constructed Gaussian process emulators for galaxy clustering statistics using the \aemulus simulation suite, including the nonstandard statistics the underdensity probability function $\upf$ and the marked correlation function $\mcf$, which we expect to contain additional information relevant to constraining cosmological parameters of interest.
+We achieve typical prediction errors of $\simo2\%$ with our emulator, depending on the scale and statistic.
 Using held-out test simulations, we perform recovery tests to determine how well we can constrain the input parameters.
-We find that including the beyond-standard statistics significantly increases the precision on the recovered parameters, by 33\% on $\sig$, 28\% on $\om$, and 18\% on $\gfs$.
-We confirm that our framework is robust to different simulations and galaxy bias models by testing it on mock catalogs constructed from the Uchuu simulations and the SHAM method, on which we achieve unbiased constraints.
+We find that including the beyond-standard statistics significantly increases the precision on the recovered parameters, by 19\% on $\sig$, 27\% on $\om$, and 12\% on $\gfs$.
+We confirm that our framework is robust to different simulations and galaxy bias models by testing it on mock catalogs constructed from the UNIT simulations and the SHAM method, on which we achieve unbiased constraints and a similar improvement in precision when including the beyond-standard statistics.